mattpolzin/JSONAPI/README.md

 You can specify `NoMetadata` if the part of the document being described should not contain any `Meta`.

+If you need to support metadata with structure that is not pre-determined, consider an "Any Codable" type such as that found at https://github.com/Flight-School/AnyCodable.

 ### `JSONAPI.Links`

 A `Links` struct must contain only `Link` properties.
 Each `Link` property can either be a `URL` or a `URL` and some `Meta`.
 Each part of the document has some suggested common `Links` to include but generally any link can be included.